 Arguably the most controversial design movement of the 20th century, brutalist architecture has its fair share of cultural and political baggage attached.
 And that's before you even take into account the aesthetic appeal of brutalist-style buildings.

-At the extreme, just look at the concrete monstrosities that litter the cityscapes of many Central and Eastern European countries, erected in uniform, pre-fabricated rows to house the populace while said countries were behind the Iron Curtain under strict Soviet control.
+At one end of the spectrum we have the concrete monstrosities that litter the cityscapes of many Central and Eastern European countries, erected in uniform, pre-fabricated rows to house the populace while said countries were behind the Iron Curtain under strict Soviet control.

-Descended from in the post-war years, brutalism rose to popularity from the 1950s, largely thanks to Le Corbusier, lasting until the early 1980s.
+However, there are plenty of famous buildings that utilise the Brutalist aesthetic and have gained widespread recognition for the right reasons.
+Descended from modernism in the post-war years, brutalism rose to popularity from the 1950s, largely thanks to Le Corbusier, lasting until the early 1980s.
 Besides Europe, examples can found across the United States, Australia, Israel, Japan and Brazil.

 The Tate – itself near the famously brutalist National Theatre on London's South Bank – explains that the name 'brutalism' was coined by British architectural critic Reyner Banham.
 "The term originates from the use, by the pioneer modern architect and painter Le Corbusier, of ‘beton brut’ – raw concrete in French.
 Banham gave the French word a punning twist to express the general horror with which this concrete architecture was greeted in Britain."